 UEA’s i-Team programme started in 2015 and runs every year throughout January, February and March.
 One of the projects from the 2015 programme by inventor Dr Sean Bew from the School of Chemistry has recently been spun-out as a new company called Isochemix.
-The programme is running for the fifth consecutive year in 2019.
+The programme is running for the sixth consecutive year in 2020.

 i-Teams at UEA